Hanmer Springs Activities Attractions Travel Guide Weather

 2. The giant's house

-Enter a garden that appears like it belongs in a fairy tale.
+Enter a garden that appears as if it belongs in a fairy tale.
 The Giants House is a local artist's work, with mosaic art, water features, and more adorning the garden.
 There is a cafe and an art gallery on the premises.
-It's one of the more cheap things to do in Akaroa, at NZ$20 per person.
+It's one of the cheaper things to do in Akaroa, at NZ$20 per person.

 Hot Air Balloon